Policies & Laws

-On October 9, 2013, Governor Brown signed AB 1041 (Chesbro), which establishes in law an Employment First Policy.
+On October 9, 2013, Governor Brown signed Assembly Bill No. 1041, which establishes in law an Employment First Policy.
 California became the 12th state to enact an employment first policy in law.
 It is the policy of the state that opportunities for integrated, competitive employment shall be given the highest priority for working age individuals with developmental disabilities, regardless of the severity of their disabilities.
 WIC Sect.
 4869(a)(1).

 WRC’s Employment First Policy

 Employment enables adults to lead independent and productive lives while contributing to their community.
-Consistent with the Lanterman Act, inclusive and competitive work will be the first option considered by planning teams for every WRC working age adult (16 years of age or older).
+Consistent with the Lanterman Act, inclusive and competitive work will be the first option considered by planning teams for every working-age adult (16 years of age or older) at Westside Regional Center (WRC).
 WIC Sect.
 4869(c).

 Paid Internships Program and Competitive Integrated Employment Incentive Funding

-- Competitive Integrated Employment (CIE) Incentives – The purpose of these incentives is to increase sustained CIE placements by Regional Center Service Providers consistent with the individuals IPP.
+The purpose of these incentives is to increase sustained CIE placements by Regional Center Service Providers consistent with the client’s Individualized Program Plan (IPP).
+Click here to read the DDS Letter: Guidelines for Implementation of CIE Incentive Payments.

-President Barack Obama signed the Workforce Innovation and Opportunity Act (WIOA) into law on July 22, 2014.
+The Workforce Innovation and Opportunity Act (WIOA) was signed into law on July 22, 2014.
 WIOA is designed to help job seekers access employment, education, training, and support services to succeed in the labor market and to match employers with the skilled workers they need to compete in the global economy.

 For more information on WIOA, click here.